 Fine, oily hair

-Look for products that contain natural oils and botanical extracts to help hydrate and protect your hair from environmental damage.
+Search for products that contain natural oils and botanical extracts; this will help keep your mane hydrated whilst protecting it from any external damage.

-And finally, don’t forget to protect your hair from UV damage with a leave-in conditioner.
+Additionally, avoid sulfates which may strip away the color of your hair.
+Most importantly, don’t forget to protect your mane from harmful UV rays with a leave-in conditioner.

 The use of a leave-in conditioner is essential to fight against frizz during the spring.
 Leave-in treatments are especially important for individuals that spend a lot of time outdoors.

-The ideal leave-in conditioner is one with a high concentration of conditioning ingredients that can be easily applied to wet or dry hair (a spray leave-in conditioner).
+The ideal leave-in conditioner is one with a high concentration of conditioning ingredients that can be easily applied to wet or dry hair (i.e. spray leave-in conditioner).

 Exposure to variations in humidity alters the surface properties of hair.
 This has a huge impact on curls, styling, appearance, and overall care.